 The Selection Process

 The University of Maryland School of Medicine can consider for admission only those students who are citizens or permanent residents of the United States or citizens of Canada.
 As a state-assisted medical school, the University of Maryland gives preference in the selection process to residents of Maryland.
 However, a significant number of non-resident applicants are invited to interview and accepted to enter each freshman class.
 The School of Medicine welcomes applications from individuals who reside throughout the United States and Canada.
 Diversity is highly valued in the educational process and applications are encouraged from individuals from nontraditional and disadvantaged backgrounds.
-The University of Maryland School of Medicine does not discriminate on the basis of race, religion, gender, national origin, age, disability or sexual orientation.
+The University of Maryland School of Medicine does not discriminate on the basis of race, ethnicity, religion, gender, national origin, age, disability or sexual orientation.

 The decisions of the Committee on Admissions are based on several criteria.
 These criteria have been developed by the faculty of the School of Medicine and are closely allied to the school's academic mission and goals.
 The School of Medicine will admit only those individuals who have documented that they possess the ability to successfully complete the academically rigorous curriculum and the personal characteristics that we would all like to see in our own physicians.
 Academic excellence is expected.
-However, admission is not guaranteed on the basis of excellent grades and MCAT scores alone. each application undergoes a thorough holistic review.
-The Committee on Admissions seeks out evidence for the following qualities in the applicant's personal statement, in their extra curricular activities and life experiences, and in letters of recommendation from premedical advisors and others who know the applicant well:
+However, acceptance is not guaranteed on the basis of excellent grades and MCAT scores alone.
+Each application undergoes a thorough holistic review.
+The Committee on Admissions seeks out evidence for the following qualities in the applicant's personal statement, in their extracurricular activities and life experiences, and in letters of recommendation from premedical advisors and others who know the applicant well:

 - Psychological maturity

 - Self discipline